Bournemouth Housing Society for the Elderly (BHSE) and Broadway Park Housing Association (BPHA) merged on to become

 Our new name has been adopted from the Thomas Hardy novels based in Wessex — Sandbourne being his chosen name for the Bournemouth area.

 We were both, and continue to be "not for profit" Registered Housing Providers with Charitable Status, more commonly known as a Housing Association.
-We are registered with and regulated by the Homes and Communities Agency (HCA) and Financial Conduct Authority (FCA) registration number 12740R (as a community benefit society under the Co-operative and Community Benefit Societies & Credit Union Act 2014 No. 12740R) and a member of the National Housing Federation.
+We are registered with and regulated by the Regulator of Social Housing (RSH) and Financial Conduct Authority (FCA) registration number 12740R (as a community benefit society under the Co-operative and Community Benefit Societies & Credit Union Act 2014 No. 12740R) and a member of the National Housing Federation.

-Ringwood and District Old Peoples Housing Society (RDOPHS) merged with Sandbourne on after being noted by the HCA and receiving regulatory approval from the Financial Conduct Authority (FCA).
+Ringwood and District Old Peoples Housing Society (RDOPHS) merged with Sandbourne on after being noted by the RSH and receiving regulatory approval from the Financial Conduct Authority (FCA).

 Our basic aim has not significantly changed.
 We continue to provide a small, though increasingly robust, locally based, person centred business.
 This includes providing short and long term affordable accommodation and communal facilities targeted to meet a wide variety of local needs.
 We have a dedicated team of staff who provide a wide variety of services including administration, finance, housing management and maintenance.
 Along with our contractors, we provide these services primarily to our leaseholders, tenants and shared ownership occupiers (residents).
 We strive continually to improve our services and make our buildings and services as accessible as possible.Our Aims & Objectives

 How We Work